Can Your Video Transcription Service Handle Complex Content?

-If you produce videos that discuss complex subjects like biology, chemistry, law, finance, calculus, philosophy, or medicine, you’ll need a closed captioning vendor that delivers accurate captions regardless.
-This is a common challenge faced by colleges and universities that produce lecture capture recordings or other eLearning videos.
+If you produce videos that contain complex content like biology, chemistry, law, finance, calculus, philosophy, or medicine, you’ll need a closed captioning vendor that delivers accurate captions regardless.
+This is a common challenge faced by colleges and universities that produce lecture capture recordings or other eLearning videos for STEM courses.

 What Makes Audio or Video Difficult to Transcribe?

-Any of the following factors increases the difficulty of a transcription project:
+Any of the following factors increase the difficulty of a transcription project:

 - Multiple speakers